The Exact WKB analysis for asymmetric scalar preheating: Introduction

-Let us see how the Stokes phenomenon works.
-For simplicity, we refer to the Airy function ($Q(x)=x$).
-On the complex $x$-plane, three Stokes lines are coming out of a turning point.
-They are the solutions of $\mathrm{Im} [s(x)]=0$.
-Since the two paths on the complex $y$-plane, which correspond to $\pm$ solutions, overlap if $x$ is on the Stokes line, one of these solutions will develop additional contributions as $x$ goes across the Stokes line.
+To understand the Stokes phenomena of the exact WKB analysis, consider the $y$-integration in Eq.(\ref{eq-yspace}) for the $\pm$ solutions.
+Plotting the integration paths on the $y$-plane, one can see that the two paths of the $\pm$ solutions overlap when $x$ is on the Stokes line.
+(Remember that $\mp s(x)$ is giving the starting point of the $y$-integration and $\mathrm{Im} [s(x)]=0$ is the definition of the Stokes line.)
+Therefore, one of these solutions (on the left) will develop additional contributions as $x$ goes across the Stokes line.
+The situation is shown in Fig.\ref{fig-EWKB}.

 In this case, the solution on the left picks up the other's integration to give the Stokes phenomenon\cite{Virtual:2015HKT}.
-Using the above idea, one can find the connection formulae given by \begin{itemize} \item Crossing the $\psi_+$ Dominant Stokes line with anticlockwise rotation (seen from the turning point)
+Using the above idea, one can find the connection formulae given by \begin{itemize} \item Crossing the $\psi_+$ Dominant Stokes line with an anticlockwise rotation (seen from the turning point)